Cluster Execution

 Overview

-The workflow has four phases:
+The workflow has five phases:

 1. Build & calibrate (local): Run Snakemake to build the model and solve any prerequisite scenarios (e.g., baselines that generate consumer values for downstream scenarios).